Capturing Gaze Shifts for Guidance: Cross-Modal Fusion Enhancement for VLM Hallucination Mitigation: Related Work

-Another line of work focuses on inference-time mitigation, which can be broadly categorized into three types: (1) Contrastive decoding \citep{leng2024mitigating, liu2024paying, huo2024self, wang2025mint, zhu2025ibd}, which reduces over-reliance on knowledge priors by contrasting the output distributions of two inputs, one with the original visual inputs and one with perturbed or absent visual inputs.
-However, this approach incurs significant computational overhead due to the need for generating counterpart outputs.
+Inference-time mitigation methods offer a more flexible alternative and can be broadly categorized into three types: (1) \textit{Contrastive Decoding} \citep{leng2024mitigating, liu2024paying, huo2024self, wang2025mint, zhu2025ibd} reduces over-reliance on knowledge priors by contrasting output distributions of two inputs, one with original visual inputs and one with perturbed or absent visual inputs.
+However, this approach requires generating counterpart outputs, incurring significant computational overhead.
 Our method instead strengthens visual contributions directly in intermediate layers, eliminating the need for generating alternatives.
-(2) Visual input modification, which manipulates the raw image to emphasize salient regions derived from intermediate signals such as visual attention, by blurring irrelevant areas \citep{yu2024attention}, magnifying key regions \citep{mao2025through}, or cropping salient patches \citep{zhang2025mllms}.
-These techniques typically require additional forward passes or auxiliary inputs, increasing computational cost, and can struggle when multiple regions are salient or when a single region is overly large.
+(2) \textit{Visual Input Modification} manipulates the raw image to emphasize salient regions derived from intermediate signals, by blurring irrelevant areas \citep{yu2024attention}, magnifying key regions \citep{mao2025through}, or cropping salient patches \citep{zhang2025mllms}.
+These techniques typically require additional forward passes or auxiliary inputs, increasing computational cost, and struggle when multiple regions are salient or when a single region is overly large.
 In contrast, our method operates directly on intermediate outputs without constraints on the number or size of relevant regions.
-(3) Attention steering, which directly amplifies attention towards visual tokens, either by applying a constant value \citep{zhu2025ibd} or scaling proportionally to attention scores \citep{yin2025clearsight}.
-While this increases the contribution of visual features, such methods often neglect cross-modal fusion balance, i.e., overemphasizing visual features without adequately reinforcing query token attention can impair proper comprehension.
+(3) \textit{Attention Steering} directly steers attention towards visual tokens, either by applying a constant value \citep{zhu2025ibd} or scaling proportionally to attention scores \citep{yin2025clearsight}.
+While these methods increase visual contribution, they often neglect cross-modal fusion balance, i.e., overemphasizing visual features without adequately reinforcing query token attention can impair comprehension.
 They also overlook the visual attention sink problem \citep{kang2025see}, which our approach explicitly addresses.